anoyaj/TODO_app/ajwu-notes/README.md

 [DESCRIPTION]

-TODO is a portable android app ultility that funchtions as a task manager that records, archives and email "To do" items.
+TODO is a portable android app ultility that helps record, archive and email "To do" items on the go.
 This android application supports the following features:

 1. Ability to Record/Add your own Editable tasks
 2. Ability to Delete previously added/archived tasks